carlos-astudillo/owesome-quantum-com2/README.md

 # Owesome Quantum Com2
-Awesome list of papers on quantum communications, networking, and computing
+Awesome list of papers and information on quantum communications, networking, and computing

 # Videos